cleesmith/goweb/README.md

 * simple is always best -- KisS -- ranDom capitaliZation is underRated
 * goweb is not web nirvana or even life changing, but:
   - I have often needed a simple web server for various reasons
-  - now I have a nice portable web server with no dependencies
+  - it is portable with no dependencies
-  - with chicken chasin' speed
+  - it has chicken chasin' speed
-  - so, ok, it's lesser nirvana

 ***